NativeScript/nativescript-fresco/README.md

 Boolean value used for determining if the image's top right corner should be rounded.

+### Events

+- **finalImageSetEvent**

+This event is fired after the final image has been set.

+- **failureEvent**

+This event is fired after the fetch of the final image failed.

+- **intermediateImageSetEvent**

+This event is fired after any intermediate image has been set.

+- **intermediateImageFailedEvent**

+This event is fired after the fetch of the intermediate image failed.

+- **submitEvent**

+This event is fired before the image request is submitted.

+- **releaseEvent**

+This event is fired after the controller released the fetched image.

 ## Sample Screenshots

 All of the images are sample images for showcasing purposes.

-Sample 1 - placeholder image |  Sample 2 - transition (fade-in animation)
+Sample 1 - Placeholder image |  Sample 2 - Transition (fade-in animation)
 -------- | ---------
 ![Placeholder image sample](/Users/amiorkov/Desktop/Work/nativescript-fresco/screenshots/screen1-with-placeholder.png) | ![Transition sample](/Users/amiorkov/Desktop/Work/nativescript-fresco/screenshots/screen2-transition-effect.png)

-Sample 3 - image shown successfully from imageUri |  Sample 4 - failure image when unsuccessful imageUri
+Sample 3 - Image shown successfully from imageUri |  Sample 4 - Failure image when unsuccessful imageUri
 -------- | ---------
 ![Successfully shown image sample](/Users/amiorkov/Desktop/Work/nativescript-fresco/screenshots/screen3-successful-show.png) | ![Successfully shown image sample](/Users/amiorkov/Desktop/Work/nativescript-fresco/screenshots/screen4-unsuccessful-show.png)